theoffix/lobbipad-api-docs/webhooks.md

 To respond successful, you need to respond with a `2xx` status code.
 If this is not the case we will retry the delivery.
 If your app wasn't able to respond with a status in the `2xx` range within 3 minutes, we will stop trying to deliver the payload.

 ## Basic authentication
-As this is just plain HTTP, you can use [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) to use a shared secret on your endpoint URL.
+As this is just unauthenticated HTTPS, you can use [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) to use a shared secret on your endpoint URL.

+---

+If you need any features which are missing in this API or find any issues, please email us at support@lobbipad.com or file an issue on this repository.
+If you are in doubt if the issue can be security related, please disclose it in private (support@lobbipad.com) first.